Unit rationale, description and aim

 Workshops prepare students for their community experience.
 Literature research, peer discussions, and self-directed work create an explicit awareness of personal transformation, support learning for assessments, and deepen learning during placements.

-Each student completes 60 hours of volunteer placement in a community organisation.
-Placements provide students with an opportunity to engage and grow relationships in a community, and also provide students first-hand experience and insight into the challenges and resilience of individuals and groups.
+Each student completes a minimum of 25 hours of community engagement, where students are approved by the LIC to engage directly with a community organisation (direct-service), or an equivalent community-driven project.
+Students are provided the opportunity to engage and grow relationships within community-based settings, and gain insight into the challenges and resilience of individuals and groups.

 Representative texts and references